Peter-QA-testing-Journey/OPTION_2-Software-QA-Skills-evaluation/README.md

 #### Side Menu
 - Verify the side menu is visible on the homepage.
-- Ensure the "Dashboard" category expands to show subcategories.
+- Ensure the "Dashboard" - existence of categories that expand to show subcategories.
-- Confirm navigation to each subcategory displays the correct content.
+- Confirm navigation to subcategory displays the correct content.
-- Validate the URL changes appropriately for each subcategory.

 #### Spanish Language Support
 - Verify the language meta tag is set to 'en' (English) initially.
 - Check for the presence of a language switcher.
 - Simulate changing the browser language to Spanish and reload the page.
-- Ensure the site content is displayed in Spanish when the language is switched.
+- Verify the site content is displayed in Spanish when the language is switched in browser.

 #### REST API Tests
 - Validate GET, POST, PUT, and DELETE methods for the posts endpoint at `https://jsonplaceholder.typicode.com/posts`.
+- Assertions presented as well.

 ## Environment Preparation

 ### Environment Setup